MichaelSchmidt82/big-data-bonanza/README.md

 # Big Data Bonanza
 A demo platform that decompresses data in various formats and recompresses them into a single compressed (Bzip2) format.
+The mixed format dataset is 571 GB.

 ### State of the Project
 - Spark Driver: